Shedding Light on Problems with Hyperbolic Graph Learning: Introduction

 Graph machine learning has undergone a meteoric rise in popularity over the course of the last several years.
 Given the ubiquity of graphs, and the demonstrated capabilities of machine learning in modern large-scale data contexts, it has been unsurprising to see widespread interest in designing machine learning models that can do predictive inference over these fundamental structures.
 Relevant graph tasks that researchers have focused on include link prediction (when a model must predict whether two nodes are connected or not) as well as node classification (when a model must predict one of a discrete set of classes for a given graph node).

-Simultaneously, recent research from \citet{Bronstein2017GeometricDL} has brought attention to the fact that several kinds of complex data benefit from manifold considerations.
+Simultaneously, recent research from \citet{Bronstein2017GeometricDL} and others has brought attention to the fact that several kinds of complex data benefit from manifold considerations.
 In particular, \citet{nickel2017poincare} has shown that tree-like graphs (that is, graphs with a hierarchical structure) benefit from representation through hyperbolic node embeddings, in that such embeddings frequently yield lower distortion than their Euclidean analogs.
 This line of work is well motivated by \citet{sarkar2011low}, which first showed that trees can be embedded with arbitrarily low distortion in hyperbolic space---something that does not hold for Euclidean space.

 In an attempt to capitalize on these improved non-Euclidean representations for tree-like graphs, a number of graph machine learning papers began to incorporate non-Euclidean representations into their pipelines.
 This resulted in a number of highly influential papers, namely \citet{ganea2018hyperbolic} and \citet{chami2019hyperbolic}, both of which later inspired even more related geometric graph machine learning work \citep{shimizu2020hyperbolic, Chen2021FullyHN, Zhang2019HyperbolicGA, Zhang2021LorentzianGC}.
+These papers had both novel and interesting aspects that attempted to maximize hyperbolicity of the model in an effort to make the best use of the data.